Economic Impact | Employment

 Loading

 As expected, fire-impacted people working in the accommodation (hotels/lodging) and food services, recreation, and entertainment industries have been most affected.
-Only about 70% of the people who were employed in these industries before the fires still have jobs in the tourism sector.
-Notably, we also see a similar decline in full-time employment in local services industries (including professional services and healthcare) and in trade and transportation industries.
+Only about 40-45% of the people who were employed in these industries before the fires still had full-time jobs in the tourism sector a year after the fires.
+Notably, we also see a decline in full-time employment in local services industries (including professional services and healthcare) and in trade and transportation industries.
 This may be due to both the reduction in visitors and the displacement of locals.
-People working in government and education jobs have been least affected.
+While they have yet to match pre-fire levels, full-time employment in the accommodation, local services, as well as trade and transportation industries have begun to recover since August 2024.
+In the case of the accommodation industry, the increase in full-time employment is accompanied by a reduction in part-time employment.
+Still, full-time employment in tourism services (food services, recreation etc.) remains substantially below pre-fire levels.

 In which industries do fire-impacted people work?